ovx/openresty-rethinkdb/docs/index.md

 Drop a database.
 The database, all its tables, and corresponding data will be deleted.

 If successful, the operation returns the object `{"dropped": 1}`.
-If the specified database doesn't exist a `RqlRuntimeError` is thrown.
+If the specified database doesn't exist a `ReQLRuntimeError` is thrown.

 __Example:__ Drop a database named 'superheroes'.